 Apricots

-Apricots were first cultivated almost 4,000 years ago in China.
-From there, they followed the Silk Road, spreading to Central Asia and the Middle East, and later to the Mediterranean area, and beyond.
+Apricots were first cultivated almost 4,000 years ago in China, from where they then took the Silk Road, spreading to Central Asia and the Middle East, and later to the Mediterranean area and beyond.
 Turkey and Iran are currently the largest apricot growers worldwide.

-They are high in vitamin A, beta-carotene, and other carotenoids (those pigments that give color to tomatoes, carrots, green leaves, fruits, and even flowers), as well as numerous antioxidants, such as chlorogenic acids, catechins, and quercetin (all three are flavonoids effective in neutralizing the effects of free radicals).
+They are rich in vitamin A, beta-carotene and other carotenoids (those pigments that give color to tomatoes, carrots, green leaves, fruits, but also flowers), as well as numerous antioxidants such as chlorogenic acids, catechins and quercetin (all three are flavonoids useful in neutralizing the effects of free radicals).

-Apricots are considered the ally of healthy vision, due to lutein, and the seeds contain amygdalin – a vitamin that has proven antitumor, anti-inflammatory, analgesic, and immunomodulatory effects.
+Apricots are considered the ally of healthy vision, thanks to lutein, and the seeds contain amygdalin, a vitamin that has proven antitumor, anti-inflammatory, analgesic and immunomodulatory effects.

 a